ptsteadman/notebook/essays/gray-man-style.md

 SurvivialThinkTank.com defines a "gray man" as "an individual who possesses the skills, ability and intent to blend into any situation or surrounding without standing out, concealing his or her true skills, ability, and intent from others."
-Gray man is a concept developed by realist, optics-conscious survivalists who've decided that'd rather not broadcast their prepper identities.
+Gray man is a concept developed by realist, socially-conscious survivalists who've decided that'd rather not broadcast their prepper identities.
 Promoters of gray man style dismiss overt tactical gear as a "shoot-me-first" signal, and instead favor multi-modal dress that will help them